sapegin/blog.sapegin.me/content/all/avoid-comments.md

 - If there’s an obvious simpler alternative solution, a comment should explain why this solution doesn’t work in this case.
 - If different platforms behave differently, and the code accounts for this, it should be also mentioned in a comment.

-Such comments will save us from accidental “refactoring” that makes code easier but removes some necessary functionality or breakes it for some users.
+Such comments will save us from accidental “refactoring” that makes code easier but removes some necessary functionality or breaks it for some users.

 High-level comments, explaining how code works, are useful too.
 If the code implements an algorithm, explained somewhere else, a link to that place would be useful.